-There’s a new Google Analytics coming to town and it’s time to get ready!
-This new Analytics will eventually replace the good old Universal Analytics as we know it.
-Although you can use your current Analytics for another year, we strongly recommend getting started with Google Analytics 4 right away.
-In this post, we’ll tell you a bit more about why you should get started now, what you can expect from Google Analytics 4 and how to get ready for it.
+A new Google Analytics is coming to town, and it’s time to get ready!
+This new Analytics will replace the good old Universal Analytics on the 1st of July, 2023.
+So if you haven’t started with Google Analytics 4 yet, don’t put it off any longer.
+Because from July on, your Universal Analytics will no longer process any new data.
+You will have to have your new analytics set up to make sure you keep collecting data!
+In this post, we’ll tell you more about what you can expect from Google Analytics 4 and how to prepare for it.

-Why should you start up your Google Analytics 4 now?
+Why set up your Google Analytics 4 now?

-It’s good to know that this new property can happily coexist with your current Analytics property.
-Getting started with Google Analytics 4 doesn’t mean that you won’t be able to use your Universal Analytics anymore.
+It’s good to know this new property can happily coexist with your current Analytics property.
+Getting started with Google Analytics 4 doesn’t mean you won’t be able to use your Universal Analytics anymore.
 This property will continue to function and collect data until the data we mentioned above.
-But you will eventually have to make the switch, so let’s dive into what this new version of Analytics, formerly known as “App + Web” entails.
+But from that date on, you will have to make the switch, so let’s dive into what this new version of Analytics (formerly known as “App + Web”) entails.

 What to expect from Google Analytics 4

-“Meet the next generation of Google Analytics”, that’s what Google says about this newest version.
-On their help center page they name a few advantages over Universal Analytics:
+Google calls this “the next generation of Google Analytics”.
+On their help center page, they name a few advantages over Universal Analytics:

 - It’s durable for the future and privacy-focused